MASS ACTION against the climate crisis and colonialism – let’s kick BP out of the British Museum!

 Our public arts institutions should not be boosting the power of the fossil fuel industry in the middle of a climate crisis.

-The acoustics inside the museum can be difficult, so we are aiming to make this performance as visual as possible, including the directions on how to take part.
+The acoustics inside the museum can be difficult, so we are aiming to make the mass performance elements as visual as possible, including the directions on how to take part.
 There are accessible toilets in the Great Court.

 TROY TODAY: PIPELINES AND REPRESSION